jdh8/wbridge5.book/we-open/openings.md

 2♣, and 2♦.
 To better understand this section, it is recommended to revisit this section after understanding continuations after 2NT, 2♣, and 2♦.

 The chance to open 2♦ is slim.
-Actually 2♦ is a garbage can for hands way too strong, clarifying other bids for hands with 21–23 points.
+Actually 2♦ is a dustbin for hands way too strong, clarifying other bids for hands with 21–23 points.
 With 24+ DH, 24+ H, or 3&minus; losers, one must open 2♦.